Lisa Love (coach)

-Lisa Love is the former athletic director of Arizona State University.
-At the time Love was one of only three female athletic directors in a Division I FBS Bowl Equity Conference of the NCAA.
+Lisa Love is an American former volleyball coach and athletic director.
+She was the athletic director of Arizona State University.
+At the time, Love was one of only three female athletic directors in a Division I FBS Bowl Equity Conference of the NCAA.
 Love began her administrative career at USC.
 Prior to becoming an administrator, Love served as the volleyball head coach at the University of Texas at Arlington and the University of Southern California, leading her teams to the NCAA Division I Volleyball Tournament 13 times.
 In 2005, she was inducted into the American Volleyball Coaches Association (AVCA) Hall of Fame.

 Early years

 Love was a four-year starter on the Texas Tech Red Raiders women's volleyball team while attending Texas Tech University, and graduated with a bachelor's degree in physical education in 1977.
 In 1985 Love received her master's degree in education administration from North Texas State University (now known as the University of North Texas).